wjlei1990/ComputationalGeophysicsWorkshop/How_to_run_specfem3d_globe.md

   git clone --recursive --branch devel https://github.com/geodynamics/specfem3d_globe.git/
   ```

-2. For this workshop, you shall git clone from my local repo:
+2. **For this workshop**, you shall git clone from my local repo.
+First, log into mcmillan with you account and type the command in the terminal:
   ```
   cd ~; git clone /scratch/fast/lei/specfem3d_globe; cd specfem3d_globe
   ```